eloise-b/de-sar-sample-data/README.md

 ## Set up

 ### Cloning the repository
-To access and run the iPython notebooks, you will need to clone this repository into your local computing environment, or the DE Dev Sandbox.
+To access and run the iPython notebooks, you will need to clone this repository into your local computing environment, or the Digital Earth Australia Development or Production Sandbox.

 In a terminal, navigate to where you wish to keep the repository and run
 ```